-Aboriginals in the Kimberley regions believe that the Rainbow Serpent places spirit-children throughout waterholes in which women will become impregnated if they wade in the water.
+Many Aboriginal people in the Kimberley region believe that the Rainbow Serpent places spirit-children throughout waterholes in which women will become impregnated if they wade in the water.

 It is also connected to the abundance of food through propagation of plants and animals, as well as the governing of the community and the keeping of peace.
 The Rainbow Serpent is part of the philosophies of Aboriginal people in various parts of Australia, but is best known in Arnhem Land.

 The Rainbow Serpent or Rainbow Snake is creator of human beings.
 It has life-giving powers that send conception (fertility) spirits to all the watercourses, such as billabongs, rivers, creeks and lagoons as it is in control of producing rainfall.